splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 .. meta::
   :description: Use guided setup to connect Splunk Observability Cloud to AWS through CloudWatch using Metric Streams.

-If you have Administrator privileges for Splunk Observability Cloud and your Amazon Web Services (AWS) account, you can use the UI guided setup to create an integration to connect to AWS, and configure metrics and logs collection.
+If you have Administrator privileges for Splunk Observability Cloud and your Amazon Web Services (AWS) account, you can use the UI guided setup to create an integration to connect to AWS, and configure metric collection.

 Before you start
 ============================================